westbaykayak/westbaykayak.github.io/policies/constitution.md

 ## 1. Title  ##

-1.1 The Organisation shall be called Heritage Coast Canoe Club , hereafter to be referred to as "the Organisation" and shall be affiliated to the British Canoe Union (Governing Body) and is governed by the laws of England and Wales.
+1.1 The Organisation shall be called Heritage Coast Canoe Club , hereafter to be referred to as "the Organisation" and shall be affiliated to British Canoeing and is governed by the laws of England and Wales.

 ## 2. Objects ##

-2.1The promotion of community participation in healthy recreation, for the benefit of the inhabitants of West Dorset and the public generally, by the provision of facilities for kayaking and canoeing
+2.1 The promotion of community participation in healthy recreation, for the benefit of the inhabitants of West Dorset and the public generally, by the provision of facilities for kayaking and canoeing

 ## 3. Membership ##